kyle-mirich/streamlit-authenticator-template/README.md

 # Streamlit Authentication App

-This Streamlit application use the 'Streamlit-Authentictor' module to create a template that provides authentication capabilities, allowing users to register, login, reset passwords, and retrieve forgotten usernames.
+This repo provides a user authentication template made with the 'Streamlit-Authenticator' module.
+Providing users with the ability to add detailed user authentication to any app in minutes!

 ## Acknowledgments